Prescott feels pain, but is part of promise for Cowboys

-FRISCO, Texas (AP) -- Dak Prescott tried to negotiate the length of his second meeting with reporters in less than 24 hours after experiencing the pain of a last-play loss in the NFL playoffs for the first time.
+FRISCO, Texas (AP) -- Dak Prescott playfully tried to negotiate the length of his second meeting with reporters in less than 24 hours after experiencing the pain of a last-play loss in the NFL playoffs for the first time.

 The Dallas rookie quarterback told someone to pick the maximum number of questions, and when he thought it was too high, Prescott suggested his uniform number - four - and broke into a faint smile while everyone laughed Monday.